nash-u2o/SoftEngProj/README.md

 # SoftEngProj
 This is the git repository where we will work on our software engineering project.
 I will include some information that will be helpful for getting everything set up as well as some other helpful info and resources.
 ## Git
 Obviously, we will using [Git](https://docs.github.com/en/get-started/getting-started-with-git/set-up-git#using-git).
-You will need to [install](https://git-scm.com/downloads) it and become familiar with how it is used (that includes me).
+You will need to [install](https://git-scm.com/downloads) it and become familiar with the general workflow
 You will need to [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) this repository
 ### Git Workflow
 It is important to understand the basics of how git works.
 These are some of the most important things: